ChrisHutchinson1982/fruit-machine-react-/README.md

 ## Technologies

+- Javascript
 - React
 - Node.js
 - Cypress for testing
+- HTML
-- CSS Tailwind for some very basic and fun styling
+- CSS Tailwind

 ## Screenshots

 ![View1](./docs/screen1.png)

+## Learning points and next steps

+- Gained confidence using React with Cypress and CCS Tailwind.
+- Learnt how to test scenarios where the output could be a number of different possibilities.
+- Created some very basic and fun styling using CCS Tailwind but want bring a more professional and stylish look into my next project.